-In the Matter of the Guardianship of: Case No. I am the guardian for the protected person named above, and I make the following report to the Court as required by law: 1.
-My name is: 2.
-My address and telephone number is: 3.
-The name, if applicable, address and telephone number of the place where the protected person now resides is: 4.
-The protected person is currently residing at the following type of facility or residence: residence: 5.
-The protected person is currently engaged in the following programs and activities and receiving the following services: 6.
-I was paid for providing the following items of lodging, food, or other services to the protected person: 7.
-The person who is primarily responsible for the care of the respondent at the protected person's current residence is: whose telephone number is: 8.
-The name and address of any hospital or other institution where the protected person is now temporarily or permanently placed is: 9.
-The protected person's physical condition is as follows: 10.
-The protected person's mental condition is as follows: 11.
-I made the following contacts with the protected person during the past year: 12.
-I made the following major decisions made on behalf of the protected person during the past year : 13.
-Facts that support the conclusion that the person is incapacitated include the following:

-14. I believe this guardianship should/should not (circle one) continue because: \$ I s 1 ollowing amount of money on behalf of the protected person: pent the following amount of money on behalf of the protected I now hold the following amount of money on behalf 16.
-A true copy of t conservator, and any other his report will be given to the protected person and/or his/her person who has requested notice.
-17. Since my last re A. I have been infractions: eport: en convicted of the following crimes (not including traffic B. I have file Bankruptcy Code: YES/NO ed for or received protection from creditors under the Federal C. I have had YES/NO (circle one). d a professional or occupational license revoked or suspended: one) 18.
-Since my last re d my driver's license revoked or suspended: YES/NO (circle sport, I have delegated the following powers over the protected briods of time (provide name of person and powers delegated knowledge and belief, a he above statements are true to the best of my and that I understand they are made for use as subject to penalty for perjury."
-Date Signature of Guardian Date Signature of Co-Guardian (if applicable)
+In the Matter of the Guardianship of:

+I am the guardian for the protected person named above, and I make the following report to the Court as required by law:

+1. My name is:

+2. My address and telephone number is:

+3. The name, if applicable, address and telephone number of the place where the protected person now resides is:

+4. The protected person is currently residing at the following type of facility or residence:

+5. The protected person is currently engaged in the following programs and activities and receiving the following services:

+6. I was paid for providing the following items of lodging, food, or other services to the protected person:

+7. The person who is primarily responsible for the care of the respondent at the protected person's current residence is:

+whose telephone number is:

+8. The name and address of any hospital or other institution where the protected person is now temporarily or permanently placed is:

+9. The protected person's physical condition is as follows:

+10. The protected person's mental condition is as follows:

+11. I made the following contacts with the protected person during the past year:

+12. I made the following major decisions made on behalf of the protected person during the past year :

+13. Facts that support the conclusion that the person is incapacitated include the following:

+14. I believe this guardianship should/should not (circle one) continue because:

+15. I received the following amount of money on behalf of the protected person: \$.
+I spent the following amount of money on behalf of the protected person: \$.
+I now hold the following amount of money on behalf of the protected person: \$.

+16. A true copy of this report will be given to the protected person and/orhis/her conservator, and any other person who has requested notice.

+17. Since my last report:

+A. I have been convicted of the following crimes (not including traffic infractions:

+B. I have filed for or received protection from creditors under the Federal Bankruptcy Code: YES/NO (circle one).

+C. I have had a professional or occupational license revoked or suspended: YES/NO (circle one).

+D. I have had my driver's license revoked or suspended: YES/NO (circle one)

+18. Since my last report, I have delegated the following powers over the protected person for the following periods of time (provide name of person and powers delegated to):

+"I hereby declare that the above statements are true to the best of my knowledge and belief, and that I understand they are made for use as evidence in court and is subject to penalty for perjury."

+Signature of Guardian

+Signature of Co-Guardian (if applicable)